 Emily’s goal is to provide patients with compassionate, individualized, and relationship-based primary care grounded in functional medicine.
 She has a particular passion to meet patients where they are in their healthcare journey and empowering patients to create the confidence needed to make significant lifestyle changes and become their healthiest self.
 Emily is passionate about and trained to treat patients with GI issues, weight issues, hormone and thyroid imbalance, vitamin and nutritional deficiencies, autoimmune disorders, and more.

-Emily lives in Fishers with her husband, Colin and two boys, Grady and Graeme.
+Emily lives in Fishers with her husband, Colin and two sons.
 She enjoys cooking, traveling, fitness, being involved in her church, and spending time with her family.

 Amy has been working as a nurse in Functional Medicine for 13 years.
 She graduated with her Masters of Science in Nursing in 2021 from Indiana Wesleyan University and previously earned her BSN there in 2017.
 She has worked at Be Well as an RN since it opened in 2017.
 Amy is passionate about providing quality patient care and strives to partner with her patients to help them achieve all of their health goals.

-Amy lives in Brownsburg with her husband Bob, their 2 youngest children Xarra and Maddox and has two beautiful grown daughters, Kaysea and Sylvia, a handsome son-in-law Juan, and a beautiful new grandson named Tygue.
+my lives in Brownsburg with her husband, Bob, their two youngest children and has two beautiful grown daughters, a handsome son-in-law, and a beautiful new grandson.

 Brandy is a nationally certified physician assistant.
 She graduated with her Master of Physician Assistant Practice degree from the University of Dayton, and she received her Bachelor of Science in Athletic Training degree from Indiana State University.
 She is a member of the Institute of Functional Medicine, and has completed certification coursework, including Applying Functional Medicine in Clinical Practice.